Gallo language: Status

+On December 17, 2004, the Regional Council of Brittany officially recognized Breton and Gallo as "the official languages of Brittany, alongside the French language."

-One of the metro stations of the Breton capital, Rennes, has bilingual signage in French and Gallo, but generally the Gallo language is not as visibly high-profile as the Breton language, even in its traditional heartland of the Pays Gallo, which includes the two historical capitals of Rennes (Gallo Resnn, Breton Roazhon) and Nantes (Gallo Nauntt, Breton Naoned).
+One of the metro stations of the Breton capital, Rennes, has bilingual signage in French and Gallo, but generally the Gallo language is not as visibly high-profile as the Breton language, even in its traditional heartland of the Pays Gallo, which includes the two historical capitals of Rennes (Gallo Renn, Breton Roazhon) and Nantes (Gallo Nauntt, Breton Naoned).

 Different dialects of Gallo are distinguished, although there is a movement for standardisation on the model of the dialect of Upper Brittany.

 It is difficult to record the exact number of Gallo speakers today.
-Gallo and vernacular French share a social-linguistic landscape, so speakers have difficulty determining exactly which language they are speaking.
+Gallo and vernacular French form a sort of continuum, so speakers may have difficulty determining exactly which language they are speaking.
+Many people speak Gallo while using a considerable amount of French words and phrases, thus confounding the language question further.
+Moreover, Gallo speakers may have a tendency to underestimate their competence and choose thus to not report speaking it.
 This makes estimates of the number of speakers vary widely.